Performance assessments

 For multi-policy algorithms, we propose to rely on various metrics to assess the quality of the discounted Pareto Fronts (PF) or Convex Coverage Set (CCS).
 In general, we want to have a metric that is able to assess the convergence of the PF, a metric that is able to assess the diversity of the PF, and a hybrid metric assessing both.
 The metrics are implemented in common/performance_indicators.
 We propose to use the following metrics:

-• (Diversity) Sparsity: average distance between each consecutive point in the PF.
+• [Do not use] (Diversity) Sparsity: average distance between each consecutive point in the PF.
 From the PGMORL paper [1].
 Keyword: eval/sparsity.

 • (Diversity) Cardinality: number of points in the PF.
 Keyword: eval/cardinality.